cerebris/jsonapi-resources-site/src/v0.10/guide/resource_caching.md

     }
   end
 end

 ```

+This is necessary because cache lookups do not create instances of your Resource, and therefore cannot call instance methods like `fetchable_fields`.
+Instead, they have to rely on finding the correct cached representation of the resource, the one generated when these methods were called with the correct context the first time.
+The attribute caching context is a way to let JR "sub-categorize" your cache by the various parts of your context that affect these instance methods.
+The same mechanism is also used internally by JR when clients request sparse fieldsets; a cached sparse representation and the cached representation with all attributes don't collide with each other.

+This becomes trickier if you depend on the state of the model, not just on the state of the context.
+For example, suppose you have a `UserResource#fetchable_fields` that excludes `:email` unless the current user's id matches the resource's id.
+You would have to put the user's id in the attribute caching context, which means that every client would have their own independent cache of Users.
+This would be very inefficient, so probably it would be better to just leave UserResource uncached in this case.

-## Caching Caveats
+## Custom Serializers

-* Models for cached Resources must update a cache key field whenever their data changes.
-However, if you bypass Rails and e.g. alter the database row directly without changing the `updated_at` field, the cached entry for that resource will be inaccurate.
-Also, `updated_at` provides a narrow race condition window; if a resource is updated twice in the same second, it's possible that only the first update will be cached.
-If you're concerned about this, you will need to find a way to make sure your models' cache fields change on every update, e.g. by using a unique random value or a monotonic clock.
-* If an attribute's value is affected by related resources, e.g. the `spoken_languages` example above, then changes to the related resource must also touch the cache field on the resource that uses it.
-The `belongs_to` relation in ActiveRecord provides a `:touch` option for this purpose.
-* JR does not actively clean the cache, so you must use an ActiveSupport cache that automatically expires old entries, or you will leak resources.
-The MemoryCache built in to Rails does this by default, but other caches will have to be configured with an `:expires_in` option and/or a cache-specific clearing mechanism.
-* Similarly, if you make a substantial code change that affects a lot of serialized representations (i.e. changing the way an attribute is shown), you'll have to clear out all relevant cache entries yourself.
-The simplest way to do this is to run `JSONAPI.configuration.resource_cache.clear` from the console.
-You do not have to do this after merely adding or removing attributes; only changes that affect the actual content of attributes require manual cache clearing.
-* If resource caching is enabled at all, then custom relationship methods on any resource might not always be used, even resources that are not cached.
-For example, if you manually define a `comments` method or `records_for_comments` method on a Resource that `has_many :comments`, you cannot expect it to be used when caching is enabled, even if you never call `caching` on that particular Resource.
-Instead, you should use relationship name lambdas.
-* The above also applies to custom `find` or `find_by_key` methods.
-Instead, if you are using resource caching anywhere in your app, try overriding the `find_records` method to return an appropriate `ActiveRecord::Relation`.
-* Caching relies on ActiveRecord features; you cannot enable caching on resources based on non-AR models, e.g. PORO objects or singleton resources.
-* If you write a custom `ResourceSerializer` which takes new options, then you must define `config_description` to include those options if they might impact the serialized value:
+If you write a custom `ResourceSerializer` which takes new options, then you must define `config_description` to include those options if they might impact the serialized value:

 ```ruby
 class MySerializer < JSONAPI::ResourceSerializer